mdn/content/files/en-us/web/css/_colon_scope/index.md

 ### Using `:scope` in JavaScript

 This example demonstrates using the `:scope` pseudo-class in JavaScript.
-A situation where it can be useful is when you need to get a direct descendant of an already retrieved {{domxref("Element")}}.
+This can be useful if you need to get a direct descendant of an already retrieved {{domxref("Element")}}.

 #### HTML